-The head coordinate frame is defined through the coordinates of anatomical landmarks on the subject’s head: Usually the Nasion (NAS), and the left and right preauricular points (LPA and RPA).
-Different MEG manufacturers may have different definitions of the coordinate head frame.
+The head coordinate frame is defined through the coordinates of anatomical landmarks on the subject’s head: usually the Nasion (NAS), and the left and right preauricular points (LPA and RPA).
+Different MEG manufacturers may have different definitions of the head coordinate frame.
 A good overview can be seen in the FieldTrip FAQ on coordinate systems.

 For Neuromag/Elekta/MEGIN, the head coordinate frame is defined by the intersection of